 In this game, the wager is placed prior to the cards being dealt and is a bet on the colour of the cards.
 If all three cards are the same colour, the bet is paid off at 3:1.
 If the dealer’s hand is included and six cards are the same colour, the bet is paid at 4:1.

 Six card bonus is a pay-out bet on a combination of the dealer and the player’s hand.
 The best 5 card poker hand that can be made.
 The pay-offs for this version vary based on the hand that is made.

 Three Card Poker, like most casino poker games, is simple to play.
 However, is difficult to win at it consistently.

 It’s a great game if you are new to gambling, as it gives you an idea of how things work.
-With Three Care Poker there is also the added advantage of the house having a low edge of 2.5%.
+With Three Card Poker there is also the added advantage of the house having a low edge of 2.5%